2011 Tonbridge and Malling Borough Council election

 Elections to Tonbridge and Malling Borough Council were held on 5 May 2011.
-The whole borough council (53 members) were up for election.
+The whole borough council (53 members) was up for election.
 Parish council elections and the national Alternative Vote referendum were held on the same day.

 Overall results

-The Conservatives tightened their grip on the Council by gaining three seats from the Liberal Democrats.
-They however lost one seat to Labour who now had a presence on the Council after a four-year absence.
-The leader of the Liberal Democrats David Thornewell lost his seat after 37 years on the Council.
+The Conservatives tightened their grip on the council by gaining three seats from the Liberal Democrats.
+They however lost one seat to Labour who now had a presence on the council after a four-year absence.
+The leader of the Liberal Democrats David Thornewell lost his seat after 37 years on the council.
 Thornewell had been a member of the Council since its creation in 1974.
-He had also been a member of Malling Rural District Council, one of the Council's predecessors, between 1972 and 1974.
+He had also been a member of Malling Rural District Council, one of the council's predecessors, between 1972 and 1974.